magic-wormhole/magic-wormhole/README.md

 On previous versions of the Debian/Ubuntu systems, or if you want to install the latest version, you may first need:

-`$ apt-get install python-pip build-essential python-dev libffi-dev libssl-dev`
+`$ sudo apt-get install python-pip build-essential python-dev libffi-dev libssl-dev`

 On Fedora:

-`$ dnf install python-pip python-devel libffi-devel openssl-devel gcc-c++ libtool redhat-rpm-config`.
+`$ sudo dnf install python-pip python-devel libffi-devel openssl-devel gcc-c++ libtool redhat-rpm-config`.

 Note: If you get errors like `fatal error: sodium.h: No such file or